Political Alignment of the Federal Government

 Allocation of seats in the Bundestag

-On 8 December 2021, the SPD politician Olaf Scholz was elected by the German Bundestag to serve as the 9th Chancellor of the Federal Republic of Germany.
+On 8 December 2021, the SPD politician Olaf Scholz was elected by the German Bundestag to serve as the ninth Chancellor of the Federal Republic of Germany.
 He succeeded Angela Merkel of the CDU, who had governed Germany for 16 years.
 The government that has held office since then is formed of three parties: the Social Democratic Party of Germany (SPD), Alliance 90/The Greens, and the Free Democratic Party (FDP).
 Robert Habeck is Vice Chancellor and also serves as Minister for Economic Affairs and Climate Action.
 Annalena Baerbock is the Foreign Minister.
 Habeck and Baerbock are both members of the Alliance 90/The Greens parliamentary group.
 Christian Lindner of the FDP is the Federal Finance Minister.
 The Federal Cabinet consists of 15 ministers and the Head of the Chancellery.

-Following the Bundestag The Bundestag The Bundestag is made up of the elected representatives of the German people.
+The three governing parties hold 416 of the 733 seats in the German Bundestag.
+The opposition in the Bundestag The Bundestag The Bundestag is made up of the elected representatives of the German people.
 In principle elections to the Bundestag are proportionally representative, with each party’s share of the vote in the election reflecting the number of seats it occupies in the parliament.
-But the electoral system also… Read more › election of 26 September 2021, the three governing parties hold 416 out of the 736 seats in the German Bundestag.
-The opposition in the Bundestag is formed by the Christian Democratic Union (CDU) and the Christian Social Union (CSU), which join forces as the Union, along with The Left and the Alternative for Germany (AfD).
-A three-way coalition of the SPD, Alliance 90/The Greens and the FDP is a first for Germany, as previous governments had almost always been two-party alliances.
-The Union and the SPD formed the government until the handover of power in 2021.
+But the electoral system also… Read more › is formed by the Christian Democratic Union (CDU) and the Christian Social Union (CSU) from Bavaria Bavaria The “beer state” of Bavaria also produces fine wine in the Franconia region.
+The Oktoberfest, Neuschwanstein Castle and the magnificent Alpine scenery attract more foreign tourists than does any other federal state.
+Yet the slogan “Laptop and Lederhose” demonstrates that there is more to Bavaria… Read more › , which join forces as the Union, along with the Alternative for Germany (AfD), the Left and the Alliance Sahra Wagenknecht, which was formed in January 2024 and comprises former Left MPs.

 Coalition Agreement priorities